 Prepare for a face-to-face interview

 People research a lot on what is an interview so that useful tips can be available for an interviewee for job success.
-Resume & cover letter lead to an interview.
+A resume & cover letter lead to an interview.
 Your interview invitation will probably give the following information.
 If not, it is perfectly acceptable and asked:

 Make sure that you